Damien Harris Player Prop Bets for NFL Week 8 | New England vs. Los Angeles 10/31/2021

 Season Stats

-- Harris has rushed for a team-leading 437 yards on 95 carries (62.4 yards per game) and scored five touchdowns.
+- Harris has 95 attempts for a team-high 437 rushing yards (62.4 per game) and five touchdowns.

-- He also averages 8.6 receiving yards per game, catching 10 passes for 60 yards.

 - Click over to SISportsbook and find the latest player props and odds for Harris' matchup with the Chargers.